darlatan/thgtoa/guide.md

 ##### Get a burner phone:

 This is rather easy.
 Leave your smartphone on and at home.
 Have some cash and go to some random flea market or small shop (ideally one without CCTV inside or outside and while avoiding being photographed/filmed) and just buy the cheapest phone you can find with cash and without providing any personal information.
 It only needs to be in working order.

+*A note regarding your current phone:* The point of leaving your smartphone on is to create avoid leaking the fact that you're not using the device.
+If a smartphone is turned off, this creates a metadata trail that can be used to correlate the time your smartphone was turned off with the activation of your burner.
+If possible, leave your phone doing something (for example, watching YouTube on auto-play) to obscure the metadata trail further.
+This will not make it impossible to correlate your inactivity, but may make it more difficult if your phone's usage patterns can look convincing while you buy your burner.

 I would recommend getting an old "dumbphone" with a removable battery (old Nokia if your mobile networks still allow those to connect as some countries phased out 1G-2G completely).
 This is to avoid the automatic sending/gathering of any telemetry/diagnostic data on the phone itself.
 You should never connect that phone to any Wi-Fi.